The rocks are a myth.

 🪨

 Soon after, I experienced my first rock & mineral show.
-It was a great experience with great people, but I kept thinking about all the activities booths could do to make it more engaging for kids.
-I spent way more than I should have and left with enough ideas to make a festival.
-So I decided I'd try to make a festival.
+It was a great experience with great people, but I kept thinking about all the activities booths could do to make it more engaging for kids, families, and people like me, who had neither expendable funds nor self control.
+Decided I'd try to make a small outdoor rock/science festival.

 🪨

-Not a show composed only of booths and products, but an outdoor festival with interactive activities and learning experiences for any age - scavenger hunts, rock painting, jewelry-making, science experiments, storytelling in a planetarium tent.
-I hope to achieve this in collaboration with local artists, educational organizations, and small businesses, and I want it to be free to attend.
+Scavenger hunts, games, interactive activities, and custom made fossil-dig matrix that was diabolically difficult to dig.
+I'd have to have rock painting, jewelry-making, science experiments, and storytelling in a planetarium tent.
+I hope to achieve this in collaboration with local artists, educational organizations, and small businesses, ideally making it free to attend.

 🪨